odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 .. image:: media/posbox_fdm_hardware_status.png
     :align: center

-Odoo
+Twenty20
 ----

-An Odoo POS app can be given certified POS capabilities by installing the **Belgian Registered Cash Register** app (technical name:
+An Twenty20 POS app can be given certified POS capabilities by installing the **Belgian Registered Cash Register** app (technical name:
 ``pos_blackbox_be``).
 Because of government restrictions imposed on us, this installation cannot be undone.
 After this, you will have to